sg-wireless/pymakr-vsc/FAQ.md

 - Use the physical reset button on the device
 - If all else fails, you can reset/erase your Pycom device with `Pycom Firmware Update`.

+### Do I need Node?

+Node shouldn't be required, but there have been reports of issues being solved after installing Node.

 ### I have an issue that's not described here

 Please open an issue on our [Github repo](https://github.com/pycom/pymakr-vsc).
 We usually respond within 24 hours.